orriborri/homelab/docs/configuration.md

 - Add `notification-receiver.yaml` back in [/clusters/homelab/infrastructure/kustomization.yaml](/clusters/homelab/infrastructure/kustomization.yaml).
 Commit and push.

 - Wait for reconciliation.
 After reconciliation finishes, you should be able to run `kubectl -n flux-system get receiver`.
-Note down the receiver URL (i.e. `/hook/...`)
+Note down the receiver URL (i.e. `/hook/...`)kubectl -n flux-system get receiver

 - On GitHub, navigate to your repository and click on the “Add webhook” button under “Settings/Webhooks”.
 Fill the form with: